kimai/kimai/var/docs/README.md

 [requested](https://github.com/kevinpapst/kimai2/issues) by the community.

 - [Timesheets](timesheet.md) - information about timesheets
+- [Invoices](invoices.md) - export your data to different formats with customizable templates
 - [User and Security](users.md) - docu for user and security topics, like authentication, registration and roles
 - [Configurations](configurations.md) - intro into the global application configs
     - [Emails](emails.md) - transport configuration and handling of emails